PoisotLab/ms_network_prediction/manuscript.md

 ![The nested nature of developing predictive and forecasting models, showcases the _forward problem_ and how this relies on a hierarchical structure of the modelling process.
-The choice of a specific modeling technique and framework, as well as the data retained to be part of this model, proceed directly from our assumptions about which ecological mechanisms are important in shaping both extant and future data.](figures/forecasting_v3.png){#fig:models}
+The choice of a specific modelling technique and framework, as well as the data retained to be part of this model, proceeds directly from our assumptions about which ecological mechanisms are important in shaping both extant and future data.](figures/forecasting_v3.png){#fig:models}